 When it comes to entertaining, I like to use a variety of recipes for appetizers: some that will be brand new to my guests and some that are “safe” dishes.
 This one checks both boxes,.
 It’s “safe” because crostini of all types tend to be…

 I will start this post simply with this:

 This is my favorite chocolate cake of all time.

 When it comes to a celebratory, layered and frosted chocolate cake I have turned to the Horseradish Grill’s chocolate cake ever since learning the recipe in culinary school.
 It is excellent, impossibly fudgy and decadent.

 But there is another place in my life for an everyday chocolate cake that is easier to make and a bit more virtuous.
 You know by now that I am very much an “everyday baker” type of person and don’t need a reason to eat a slice of cake any night of the week.

 This Chocolate Olive Oil Cake is perfect, truly.
-Whether you want to eat a piece with your hands in your pajamas (the most common way for me, admittedly) or serve to a room full of guests for Christmas or a dinner party, you simply won’t be dissapointed.
+Whether you want to eat a piece with your hands, in your pajamas (the most common way for me, admittedly) or serve to a room full of guests for Christmas or a dinner party, you simply won’t be disappointed.

 Watch Me Make My Chocolate Olive Oil Cake